 It is because of this that you should go out of your way to get checked out thoroughly by a qualified medical professional if you’re in a car accident, and you take a blow to the chest.
 An overabundance of caution is better than being blasé about something so potentially serious.

 2. A Chest Contusion Can Cause a Bruised Lung

-A bruised lung is one of the more severe injuries that can occur as the result of a chest contusion.
+A bruised lung is one of the more severe injuries that can occur as the result of a chest contusion with Chest Pain.
 If that is what has taken place, there are several possible signs.
 Those might include:

 - Low blood pressure

 - Clammy or cold skin

 - Coughing up blood, otherwise known as hemoptysis